 As part of an ongoing effort to keep you informed about our latest work, this blog post summarizes some recently published books, SEI technical reports, podcasts and webinars on insider threat, using malware analysis to identify overlooked security requirements, software architecture, scaling Agile methods, best practices for preventing and responding to DDoS attacks, and a special report documenting the technical history of the SEI.

-These publications highlight the latest work of SEI technologists in military situational analysis, software architecture, insider threat, honeynets, and threat modeling.
+These publications highlight the latest work of SEI technologists in these areas.
 This post includes a listing of each publication, author(s), and links where they can be accessed on the SEI website.

 Federal agencies and other organizations face an overwhelming security landscape.
 The arsenal available to these organizations for securing software includes static analysis tools, which search code for flaws, including those that could lead to software vulnerabilities.
 The sheer effort required by auditors and coders to triage the large number of potential code flaws typically identified by static analysis can hijack a software project's budget and schedule.
 Auditors need a tool to classify alerts and to prioritize some of them for manual analysis.
 As described in my first post in this series, I am leading a team on a research project in the SEI's CERT Division to use classification models to help analysts and coders prioritize which vulnerabilities to address.
 In this second post, I will detail our collaboration with three U.S. Department of Defense (DoD) organizations to field test our approach.
 Two of these organizations each conduct static analysis of approximately 100 million lines of code (MLOC) annually.

 This blog post is co-authored by Will Snavely.